Alexander-Kahanek/Rubbish_Clustering/README.md

 Two data files are included in this Repository:

-+ the raw dataset, provided by Rubbish, co.
++ The raw dataset, provided by Rubbish, co.
 	- https://www.rubbish.love/

-+ the cleaned dataset
++ The cleaned dataset,

 # clean_script.R
 done by: alexander kahanek

 This is a script used to clean the original raw data set, the hyperparameters can be modified at the top of the script.
 The script will output a csv file with the following changes:

-+ Items were separated into single rows
++ Items were separated into single rows,
-	- they were changed from having counts for objects to one object per row
+	- they were changed from having counts for objects to one object per row.

-+ The weekdays had a mistake for one of the dates
++ The weekdays had a mistake for one of the dates,
-	- They were changed to match.
+	- they were changed to match.

 + Seperated system timestamp to two columns
 	- date - changed to Year-month-day